legendarycode3/mastering-javaScript-course/README.md

 	(2) Automated Testing :-  Automated testing basically means ,  “using code to test code”.
 Instead of manuelly opening the website and clicking around to try our code, we goona tell the computer to do the test for us. <br/>
-	Automated testing in JavaScript involves writing code using specialized frameworks and
+	Automated testing in JavaScript involves writing code using specialized frameworks and libraries to automatically verify that a software or web application functions correctly.

 	NOTE:   To create an “Automated test”, we just goona test some code to test this function. <br/>
 	First, lets create a folder, to group all of our test code together. <br/>